awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 ------

-## Tagging a key pair<a name="tag-key-pair"></a>
+## Tag a key pair<a name="tag-key-pair"></a>

 To help categorize and manage your existing key pairs, you can tag them with custom metadata\.
-For more information about how tags work, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information about how tags work, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 You can view, add, and delete tags using the new console and the command line tools\.